atleon/atleon/README.md

 ## Contributing

-Please refer to [CONTRIBUTING](CONTRIBUTING.md) for information on how to contribute to Rhapsody
+Please refer to [CONTRIBUTING](CONTRIBUTING.md) for information on how to contribute to Atleon

 ## Legal